 There is a total 646.7 meters sightseeing tunnel from the Bund in Puxi to the Oriental Pearl TV Tower, Lujiazui area in Pudong.
 It only takes 3-5 minutes by the speed train through the tunnel with colorful radiating lights around.
 It is open from 8:00 to 22:30, perhaps till 22:00 in winter .
 CNY 45 for single trip is not cheap for this 3-5 minutes journey, but CNY 55 for round trip sounds more resonable.
 This is a short but unique experience.
 The Puxi Entrance/Exit is in the north side of Chenyi Square, which can be easily found at the Bund from East Nanjing Road or East Beijing Road.
 Pudong Entrance/Exit is next to the south of Shanghai International Convention Center, near to the south entrance of the Oriental Pearl TV Tower.

-3 Days Shanghai Tour: to visit the Bund, Yuyuan Garden, Huangpu River...
+Old and Modern Shanghai: 3 days to visit the Bund, Yuyuan Garden, Huangpu River...

 More Shanghai Tours